roman-milk/roman-milk.github.io/sis-in-law-pays-the-price.md

  "Biggest Client?"
 I asked.

  "I'll give you the details, when you fill me in on the whole 'record for one girl' thing."
 Sheri teased me.
-Report_Story #4